Ages I work with:

 My training background and therapy approaches include:

-I earned my PhD in clinical psychology in 2011 from the University of Louisville.
-I completed my predoctoral internship and postdoctoral fellowship at McLean Hospital/Harvard Medical school and then accepted an academic position in the Psychology Department at SIU where I worked for 8 years primarily teaching and supervising graduate students in the doctoral program and undergraduate psychology majors.
-I also directed a research lab and supervised numerous dissertation and masters thesis projects.
-I’ve published over 35 peer reviewed articles and authored or co-authored over 100 conference presentations at conferences of the Association for Behavioral and Cognitive Therapies, Anxiety and Depression Association of America, and the International OCD Foundation.
+I’m a clinical psychologist with predoctoral and postdoctoral training from Harvard Medical School/McLean Hospital.
+I earned my PhD in clinical psychology in 2011 from the University of Louisville and completed both my predoctoral internship and postdoctoral fellowship at McLean Hospital/Harvard Medical school.
+I then worked for 8 years as professor, primarily teaching and supervising doctoral students in clinical psychology and undergraduate psychology majors.
+I also directed a research lab, published over 35 peer reviewed articles, and authored over 100 conference presentations.
 I moved to full time clinical work in 2020.

-My primary approaches include cognitive behavioral therapy, exposure and response prevention, mindfulness and acceptance
+My general approaches include cognitive behavioral therapy, inference based therapy for OCD, exposure and response prevention, mindfulness and acceptance.

 How I help: